2 Ways to Make Candied Citrus Peels

 - Drain, rinse, and repeat the process.
 The peel should be tender.
 If it is not, repeat the process and cook for longer period until it is tender.

-Step 1: Run the tip of a small sharp knife (a fillet knife works best) around one-third or half of the shell.
-The slit should be about 1cm deep, sufficient to s
+- Run the tip of a small sharp knife (a fillet knife works best) around one-third or half of the shell.
+The slit should be about 1 cm deep.

-Step 3: Work your way around the lemon half, pulling the inner fleshy portion away from the outer part.
+- Work your way around the lemon half, pulling the inner fleshy portion away from the outer part.
 Discard the extracted flesh.
-You will have a neat lemon
+You will have a neat lemon.

 - Prepare the peel as described.